faisalmemon/ios-crash-dump-analysis-book/markdown/CrashReport.md

 Here we see familiar information describing the binary at fault.
 The process that crashed was SiriNCService, and the process responsible for that was Siri.
-There was a cross process communication at the time of the crash (XPC) between Siri and SiriNCService.
+There was a cross process communication\index{software!cross process communication} at the time of the crash (XPC) between Siri\index{trademark!Siri} and SiriNCService.

-Whilst iOS is a system that runs the user experience as one user, the macOS system exposes the fact that there are multiple User IDs in the system.
+Whilst iOS is a system that runs the user experience as one user, the macOS system exposes the fact that there are multiple User IDs\index{User ID} in the system.

 ### macOS Crash Report Date and Version Section